-The purpose of this procedure is to establish a method for determining what proportion of certain WSSC CIP projects is for growth.
-This procedure applies after June 30, 1993: 1) to projects which are added to the CIP; and 2) to any revisions of projects already programmed which change the amount of system capacity added by the projects.
+The purpose of this chapter is to establish a method for determining what proportion of certain WSSC CIP projects is for growth.
+This chapter applies after June 30, 1993: (A) to projects which are added to the CIP; and (B) to any revisions of projects already programmed which change the amount of system capacity added by the projects.
+(PD 93-01 § I)